-School meals should be paid for in advance on Monday morning, with money sent to school in an envelope or purse clearly marked with the child’s name and class.
+School meals should be paid for in advance, preferably via Parent Pay.
+Any money sent into school should be in an envelope or purse clearly marked with the child’s name, class and amount enclosed.

 Up to date information about the cost of school meals is available from the office.

 Your child may bring a packed lunch together with a fruit type squash or milk drink in a screw top container if they wish.
 Children are not permitted to bring drinks in cans or glass bottles.
 They should not bring fizzy drinks to school.
 Water is always available.